Harini052005/TO-DO-LIST/README.md

 # TO-DO-LIST
-This is an TO-DO-LIST web application using HTML, CSS, and JavaScript.
+This is a TO-DO-LIST web application using HTML, CSS, and JavaScript.